blackmaskexe/github-foundations/01 - Git/08 - Branches.md

   - `git checkout` still works, but is more ambiguous

 - If you’re new to Git, prefer `switch` and `restore` for clarity!
+- or don't care or use whatever you like

 ## Remote Branch Syncing: